fenok/react-router-typesafe-routes/README.md

 // Validator is a library-specific interface. import { Validator } from "third-party-library";

-function getTypeHint(validator: Validator): ParserHint | undefined {
+function getTypeHint(validator: Validator): ParserHint {
     // This is the most tricky part.
     // We determine if the validator type is strictly string, number, boolean, or date.
-    // If so, we return the corresponding hint, and undefined otherwise. return validator.type;
+    // If so, we return the corresponding hint, and 'unknown' otherwise. return validator.type;
 }